 Lego therapy is a play based piece of intervention which focuses on developing collaborative play skills.
 It was introduced by Dr Daniel LeGoff in 2004 and was designed for use children who have Autism or social interaction difficulties.
 However, it can be used with all children to support a variety of needs.

-We are delighted to have four Lego Therapists in school:
+We are delighted to have three Block Therapists in school:

 Miss Kadir- Teaching Assistant